Historic & Archaeological Sites of Oconto County

 Off Hwy 32/64 about two miles south of Mountain

-In the Nicolet Forest, also known as Weber Lake.
-Built by CCCs.
+In the Nicolet Forest, also known as Weber Lake, it was built by the Civilian Conservation Corps Company in 1937.

 National Register of Historic Places, 1996